-Three times a month he trains at the Great Britain training centre in Stoke Mandeville, while the remainder of the time he trains at home – and has been known to set up targets in his conservatory, then take aim from his living room.
+Three times a month he trains at the Great Britain training centre in Stoke Mandeville, while the remainder of the time he trains at home – he has been known to set up targets in his conservatory, then take aim from his living room.

 Tim shoots right handed, due to having his left hand amputated, and was determined to make a success of shooting after hearing people say he would be not be able to.